by Sue Bryant

 As well as the vineyards, you’ll see groves of silvery olive trees and regimented rows of almond trees.
 The produce of both of these is widely available, from green extra-virgin olive oil to almond liqueurs – something memorable to take home.

-If you’re interested in sampling the culinary delights of Porto and the Douro Valley, click here to view tours and river cruises to Portugal.
+If you’re interested in sampling the culinary delights of Porto and the Douro Valley, why not look at our collection tours and river cruises to Portugal?
+If you have any questions, please do not hesitate to contact us.

 Sue Bryant is an award-winning journalist specialising in (and addicted to) cruising.
 She is cruise editor of The Sunday Times and also contributes to magazines and websites worldwide, including Sunday Times Travel Magazine, World of Cruising, Cruise Passenger (Australia), Porthole (USA) and www.cruisecritic.co.uk.
 Sue lives in London but is often travelling, exploring the world’s rivers and oceans.
 She has sailed on more than 100 ships over the last 15 years.